google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Logs IDs: each log is now identified by an OID rather than by the hash of its public key.

+- TransItem structure: this new data structure, which encapsulates most types of CT data, can be used anywhere that SignedCertificateTimestampList was used in [RFC6962].

 - The structure used for Merkle tree leaves is TransItem, replacing MerkleTreeLeaf, simplifying the leaf structure by removing one layer of abstraction and easing extensibility.